Shuttle/Shuttle.Core.DependencyInjection/README.md

 	.Add();
 ```

-The above would be the simplest case and add all types using either a matching interface (with the same name as the class prefixed with `I`) or the first interface found.
+The above would be the simplest case and adds all types using either a matching interface (with the same name as the class prefixed with `I`) or the first interface found.
 The default service lifetime is `Singleton`.

 In order to filter the types add a `Filter` function: